What are Benzodiazepines?

-Benzodiazepines benzos are a class of drugs that are typically used to treat conditions such as generalized anxiety disorder, panic disorder, insomnia and for help in managing seizures.
-Benzos are a central nervous system depressant (CNS) that has the effect of slowing down many of the bodys functions, such as respiration, heart rate and neurological function.
+Benzodiazepines, or benzos, are a class of drugs.
+Typically, people use them to treat conditions such as generalized anxiety disorder, panic disorder, and insomnia.
+Some may use benzos to help in managing seizures.
+Benzos are a central nervous system (CNS) depressant.
+They slow down many of the body’s functions, including respiration, heart rate, and neurological function.
 When used as directed, benzodiazepines are an effective medication.
+But, when people abuse them, they may become addicted and need to go through a detox program.

 Benzos are habit-forming.
 There is a strong risk of both physical dependence and addiction.
 These can occur even when they are taken as directed.

-The current benzo abuse problem has reached a serious point and has received a great deal of attention from both government agencies and the medical community.
-Because of the nature of the drug, there is always a danger of not only benzo abuse, but also overdose, dangerous drug interactions and long-term health and behavioral issues.
+The current benzo abuse problem has reached a serious point.
+It has received a great deal of attention from both government agencies and the medical community.
+Because of the nature of the drug, there is always a danger of benzo abuse and overdose.
+There’s also the risk of dangerous drug interactions and long-term health and behavioral issues.

 When someone who has become dependent on benzos quits taking the drug abruptly, they will experience highly unpleasant withdrawal symptoms.
 In some cases, these withdrawal symptoms can be dangerous and even life-threatening.
 This is why you should never just stop taking benzos.
 If you are ready to quit, the safest route is through a benzo detox in Stuart, Florida.